kingrichard20/InvestSmart/docs/UserResearch.md

 - We are alrready planning to implement quiick simplified investment lessons to help the people who responded with being at a loss where to start annd difficulty understanding financial terms/concepts.
 - We can also develop a low-risk learning simulations, such as virtual portfolios where users can practice without real financial risk or consequences.
 - Focus on making investment less scary, teching users to mitigate risky investments and foucs on long-term growth.

+# Observation 3
+Many users rely on existing apps but feel current solutions don’t fully meet their needs.

+## Supporting Data
+72.2% of respondents do not currently use stock market apps.
+Those who do use apps like Robinhood, Fidelity, Yahoo Finance, and eTrade.
+Users cited simplicity, ease of use, and accurate information as reasons for using these apps, but some expressed a desire for more structured guidance and educational support.

+## Team Action
+- Position InvestSmart as a combination of easy-to-use interface and structured, educational content.
+- Simplify complex data, provide actionable insights, and ensure beginner-friendly analytics that current apps may not fully offer.